 COVID-19 or COPD?

 Though a fever could mean you have COVID-19, there’s no certain way to know whether your symptoms are a result of COVID-19, COPD, or some other infection.
 If you already have COPD, talk to your doctor if you notice any of the following:

 - New types of coughing

 - More wheezing

 Getting vaccinated against COVID-19 will help protect you.
 Also, if COVID-19 is spreading in your area, stay home as much as possible except for urgent medical appointments.
 You may have a COPD action plan that says you will start antibiotics or steroids when your symptoms flare.
 Ask whether you need to make any adjustments, especially if you live where SARS-CoV-2 is widespread.

-Like everyone else, be sure to wash your hands often and keep 6 feet away from other people.
+Like everyone else, be sure to wash your hands often.
 It also may be a good idea if you have COPD to:

 - Have food, household supplies, and medications you need for a while.
 Ask for an early refill or a 90-day supply of your prescriptions if possible.

 - Confirm your oxygen company has a plan to continue on-time deliveries.